Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 I avoid establishing:

-- how they feel
+- what they feel
 - what they secretly want
 - what the relationship means
-- what emotional conclusion already exists
+- which emotional conclusion already exists

 Facts can be fixed.

 Interpretation should remain flexible.

-The story should determine meaning.
+The story should determine the meaning.

 Not the opening.

 ---

-# 16. Common Opening Mistakes
+# 21. Common Opening Mistakes

 Common examples: